theislab/sample-prediction-pipeline/README.md

 ## Support

-For questions and support, please open an issue on GitHub or contact the maintainers.
+For questions and support, please open an issue on GitHub.